nginxinc/kubernetes-ingress/docs/content/installation/installation-with-manifests.md

    $ kubectl apply -f common/crds/appprotect.f5.com_appolicies.yaml
    $ kubectl apply -f common/crds/appprotect.f5.com_apusersigs.yaml
    ```
+> Skip steps above if you are using `AppProtect` with policy bundles.

 4. If you would like to use the App Protect DoS module, create the following additional resources: